Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 4

-Nautilus writes your six-email welcome sequence based on your coaching philosophy and offer.
-Review, customize if you want, and activate.
-New subscribers start receiving emails automatically.
+All six, written around your coaching philosophy and your offer.
+Review, tweak if you want, activate.
+New subscribers start receiving them the moment they join.

 5

-Choose your frequency (weekly or biweekly), and Nautilus generates each newsletter issue automatically.
-You get a draft to review before each send.
-Approve it, tweak it, or let it fly as-is.
+Choose weekly or biweekly and each issue gets drafted for you.
+Approve it, edit it, or let it fly as-is.

 6